jdevfullstack-tutorials/single-display-arduino-project/README.md

 it provides connections either horizontally or vertically for further ease.
-Because of this, you avoid overlapping wires: the metal strip at the bottom of a breadboard will do the job.
+Because of this, you avoid overlapping wires: the metal strip at the bottom provides the connection.

 ## The 7-Segment Display
 ![display](https://github.com/xdvrx1/single-display-arduino-project/blob/main/res/src2.png?raw=true)